sciZer0/7/v/README.md

 The Vote Blockchain is a DAO-style  blockchain leveraging all benefits of DAO culture.

-Including such ones as voting on funding common goods and retaining the Voter's personal achievements in the  SBT/NFT.

 The blockchain’s democratic system consists of the following elements:

 * Automatic Proposals (inbuilt)